maiegg/sd-map/README.md

 - From there, I use a combination of relational and spatial joins to create a geoDataFrame storing, for each pixel, its geometry, its population in 2020, 2010, the % change in population between 2010 and 2020, and the number of wildifre perimeters intersecting that square kilometer since 1980.
 - Colorscale: I defined the colorscale as a 3x3 grid of colors to mimic the example.
 Each pixel is assigned a color based on the quantile it ranks in 2 variables (bottom, middle, or top third).

-**Fun fact: ZIP codes are actually not polygons contiguously covering a city.
-They are technically linear features comoprised of groups of street addresses. [link](https://www.nku.edu/~longa/modules/av/lab/zips/zip_codes.html#:~:text=Zip%20codes%20are%20linear%20features,be%20covered%20by%20rational%20polygons.)
+**Fun fact that has been relevant in past work I've done: ZIP codes are actually not polygons contiguously covering a city.
+They are technically linear features comoprised of groups of street addresses.
+[More info here](https://www.nku.edu/~longa/modules/av/lab/zips/zip_codes.html#:~:text=Zip%20codes%20are%20linear%20features,be%20covered%20by%20rational%20polygons.)

 ## Readability considerations and other ideas
 - Red vs. Blue: to mimic the example, I used a teal/pink/purple colorscale.
 (Accidental Padres alt. colors?).
 A blue/red/purple or yellow/blue/green colorscale might be more easily interetable as more readers are familiar with those color combinations.